jmarcher/laravel-eloquent-flag/README.md

 And then include the service provider within `app/config/app.php`.

 *// Service provider not using yet.
-Will be used for console commands in future.*
+Will be used to boot console commands in future.*

 ```php
 'providers' => [